-Ever since the widespread use of cannabis began with the hipster subculture (not the recent lame hipsters, but those from the 1940’s), and after them the beatniks, and later on the hippie movement of the 60’s, these archaic potheads developed a specific etiquette on how to smoke cannabis in the company of others.
+Ever since the widespread use of cannabis began with the hipster subculture, beatniks, and later the hippie movement of the ’60s, potheads developed a specific etiquette on how to smoke cannabis in the company of others.

 Naturally, some aspects became somewhat distorted because so much time has passed, but the core principles remained exactly as they were.